I. BACKGROUND AND PURPOSE

 C. No Tipping

-D. No Margining or Pledging of Company Securities
+D. No Margining or Pledging of Synaptics Securities

 You may not hold Synaptics securities in margin accounts or pledge such securities as collateral for a loan.
 However, you may maintain a margin account so long as you do not use the account to trade Synaptics securities on margin or otherwise use Synaptics securities held in such margin account as collateral.